How to Buy a Domain Name Owned by Someone Else

 Select a Domain Registrar

 Compare prices and services from domain registrars.
-Understand how domain locks and transfer processes work.
-Renewal costs and web hosting services.
+Understand how domain locks and transfer processes work, and familiarize yourself with renewal costs and web hosting services.
 Most domain registrars offer promotions of a free domain name with a year renewal to register a domain name.

 A few providers include:

-GoDaddy- web hosting companies, domain name registrar and marketplace offering many domain extensions to find your desired domain.
+GoDaddy- web hosting company, domain name registrar and marketplace offering many domain extensions to find your desired domain.

-Namecheap- domain name registrar and marketplace, whois database search and domain name registration ti register a domain name.
+Namecheap- domain name registrar and marketplace, offering whois database search and domain name registration to register a domain name.

 Register the Domain